Agoric/documentation/main/zoe/api/zoe-contract-facet.md

     gets the `allocation` of one keyword at a time, while `getCurrentAllocation()` returns all the current `allocations` at once.
 - `getCurrentAllocation()`
-  - Returns: `{ Promise<Allocation> }`
+  - Returns: `{ <Allocation> }`
   - An `Allocation` is an `AmountKeywordRecord` of key-value pairs where the key is a keyword such as `Asset` or `Price` applicable to the contract.
 The value is an `amount` with its `value` and `brand`.

     `Allocations` represent the `amounts` to be paid out to each `seat` on exit.
-    Possible exits are exercising an exit condition, the contract's explicit choice, or a crash or freeze.
+    Normal reasons for exiting are the user requesting to exit or the contract explicitly chosing to close out the `seat`.
+The guarantees also hold if the contract encounters an error or misbehaves.
 There are several methods for finding out what `amount` a current `allocation` is.

     This is similar to the previous method, `getAmountAllocated()`. `getAmountAllocated()` gets the `allocation` of one keyword at a time, while `getCurrentAllocation()` returns